 Although today the morality of the facts is questioned, because past riddled with slavery is hidden beneath the beautiful story about goodness, the important thing is that the tradition that remains today is a family celebration as important as Christmas, and in some cases even more important!
 It’s a day to feel grateful and share delicious dishes with your loved ones.

 THANKSGIVING IN SPAIN AND THE REST OF THE WORLD

-If you think about it, we have already imported other American traditions: We dress up in Halloween, and children go out to do trick or treat.
-We have also adopted Black Friday and we take the streets on the fourth Friday of November to buy all kinds of things with good discounts.
+If you think about it, we have already imported other American traditions: We dress up in Halloween, and children go out to trick or treat.
+We have also adopted Black Friday and we take to the streets on the fourth Friday of November to buy all kinds of things with good discounts.

 Credit: Yinan Chen